virbula/proxmox-backup/docs/installation.rst

 Install `Proxmox Backup`_ Server Unattended
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-It is possible to install {pve} automatically in an unattended manner.
-This
+It is possible to install `Proxmox Backup`_ Server automatically in an
-enables you to fully automate the setup process on bare-metal.
-Once the
+unattended manner.
+This enables you to fully automate the setup process on
-installation is complete and the host has booted up, automation tools like
+bare-metal.
+Once the installation is complete and the host has booted up,
-Ansible can be used to further configure the installation.
+automation tools like Ansible can be used to further configure the installation.

 The necessary options for the installer must be provided in an answer file.
 This file allows the use of filter rules to determine which disks and network